 There are two main routes that cyclists use on the Camino Frances, there is one which is completely paved and follows minor roads always fairly close to the walking route as the walking route is not fit for a touring bike; most of the time it is a gravel path and sometimes be rocky.

-If you are going by mountain bike you will be able to fully follow the walking route, though there might be a few small sections that you might have to walk down hill due to the steepness and rocks, however there are only a few of these.
+If you are going by mountain bike you will be able to fully follow the walking route, though there might be a few small sections that you might have to walk downhill due to the steepness and rocks, however, there are only a few of these.

 What Cyclists Miss

-One of the biggest areas I think cyclists miss is meeting and joining a group that travel along the Camino at pretty much the same pace, thereby getting to know each other quite well and develop friendships, some that last well beyond the Camino.
+One of the biggest areas I think cyclists miss is meeting and joining a group that travels along the Camino at pretty much the same pace, thereby getting to know each other quite well and develop friendships, some that last well beyond the Camino.

-The other thing that comes to mind is that sometimes while cycling off road on tracks I can find my mind wander off and I don’t notice what is around me as I whizz past, this can happen when I walk also by much less land has past.
+The other thing that comes to mind is that sometimes while cycling off road on tracks I can find my mind wander off and I don’t notice what is around me as I whizz past, this can happen when I walk also by much less land has passed.

 What Cyclist Gain

 Walking the full Camino Frances takes normally between 28 and 35 days.
 This amount of time can sometimes be difficult to arrange away from work, home, and family.
 On a bike cycling the Camino Frances the full route can be covered in less than two weeks, some do it in less than ten days – but that seems like a bit of a rush.

 Now that I have started cycling quite a bit my next journey down the Camino Frances will likely be by bike – it is simply a time issue at this point in my life.